Automatic bug fixing: Search space

 In essence, automatic bug fixing is a search activity, whether deductive-based or heuristic-based.
 The search space of automatic bug fixing is composed of all edits that can be possibly made to a program.
 There have been studies to understand the structure of this search space.
 Qi et al. showed that the original fitness function of Genprog is not better than random search to drive the search.
 Long et al.'s study indicated that correct patches can be considered as sparse in the search space and that incorrect overfitting patches are vastly more abundant (see also discussion about overfitting below).

 Overfitting

 Sometimes, in test-suite based program repair, tools generate patches that pass the test suite, yet are actually incorrect, this is known as the "overfitting" problem.
 "Overfitting" in this context refers to the fact that the patch overfits to the test inputs.
 There are different kinds of overfitting: incomplete fixing means that only some buggy inputs are fixed, regression introduction means some previously working features are broken after the patch (because they were poorly tested).
 Early prototypes for automatic repair suffered a lot from overfitting: on the Manybugs C benchmark, Qi et al. reported that 104/110 of plausible GenProg patches were overfitting.
 In the context of synthesis-based repair, Le et al. obtained more than 80% of overfitting patches.

 One way to avoid overfitting is to filter out the generated patches.
 This can be done based on dynamic analysis.

+Alternatively, Tian et al. propose heuristic approaches to assess patch correctness.